Post-Newtonian Quasicircular Initial Orbits for Numerical Relativity: Conclusions and Discussion

 An open question for follow-up work will be to find similarly performing initial parameters for highly-precessing binaries, as well \cite{Buonanno:2010yk}.
 The quasicircular data given in Sec.~\ref{sec:QC}, and 3PN and 4PN evolutions described in Sec.~\ref{sec:Evol} are applicable to precessing cases.

-\acknowledgments The authors gratefully acknowledge the NSF for financial support from Grants No. PHY-1607520, No. ACI-1550436 , No. AST-1516150, No. ACI-1516125, No. PHY-1305730, No. PHY-1212426, No. PHY-1229173, No. AST-1028087, No. OCI-0725070 (PRAC subcontract 2077-01077-26), No. OCI-0832606.
-Computational resources were provided by XSEDE allocation TG-PHY060027N, and by NewHorizons and BlueSky Clusters at Rochester Institute of Technology, which were supported by NSF grant No. PHY-0722703, DMS-0820923, AST-1028087, and PHY-1229173.
+\acknowledgments The authors gratefully acknowledge the NSF for financial support from Grants No.~PHY-1607520, No.~PHY-1707946 , No.~ACI-1550436 , No.~AST-1516150, No.~ACI-1516125.
+Computational resources were provided by XSEDE allocation TG-PHY060027N, and by NewHorizons and BlueSky Clusters at Rochester Institute of Technology, which were supported by NSF grant No.~PHY-0722703, No.~DMS-0820923, No.~AST-1028087, and No.~PHY-1229173.
 HN is also supported by MEXT Grant-in-Aid for Scientific Research on Innovative Areas, ``New Developments in Astrophysics Through Multi-Messenger Observations of Gravitational Wave Sources'', No.~24103006, and JSPS Grant-in-Aid for Scientific Research (C), No.~16K05347.